SamMed05/c-cpp-notes/docs/cpp/first-program.md

   return;
 }
 ```
-will all behave in the same way, without giving errors.
-We can put any value in return, or
+will behave in slightly different way but work anyway, without giving errors.
+We can put any
-not putting it completely (the compiler will automatically add a `return 0;`), however
+value in return, or not putting it completely (the compiler will automatically add a `return 0;`),
-it's strongly recommended to follow the standard `return 0;`.
-In C language return is not
+however it's strongly recommended to follow the standard `return 0;`.
+In C language return is
-optional
+*not* optional.

 :::